 Come take a lesson with me and let’s discuss these things as we ski!

-FYI, I even found an earlier version of these fundamentals when they were called “tenants” and here they are before they were revised to the final version, above:
+FYI, I even found an earlier version of these five fundamentals when they were first called “tenants” – I got a sheet given to me from an inside source while they were still being developed.
+So here they are before they were revised to the final version:

 - Skiers need to stand over the center of their feet